n-1991/academic-kickstart/content/authors/admin/_index.md

 # Visitors
 ---

-In am a Swiss National Science Foundation Postdoctoal Fellow at The Aix-Marseille School of Economics.
+I am a Swiss National Science Foundation Postdoctoal Fellow at The Aix-Marseille School of Economics.

 I graduated with a PhD in Economics from The Graduate Institute of International and Development Studies, Geneva.
 My research interests include studying decision making under uncertainty, modeled using stochastic processes, with a focus on environmental economics and firm dynamics.
 In my free time I enjoy reading science fiction and fantasy.